microsoftgraph/microsoft-graph-docs.pt-BR/concepts/toolkit/customize-components/cache.md

 };
 ```

-O exemplo a seguir mostra a implementação de cache.
+O exemplo a seguir mostra a implementação do cache.

 ```TypeScript
 import { CacheItem, CacheSchema, CacheService, CacheStore } from '@microsoft/mgt';